Bow Creek (London): History

 Access to the new navigation, now known as the Lee Navigation, was still by tidal gates at Bow.
 There had been gates at the site since at least 1307, as a structure was erected by Henry de Bedyk during the reign of Edward I of England.
 The gates were rebuilt in 1573 by the owners of the tide mill, but the City of London appointed a surveyor to inspect the plans and a committee to oversee the work.
 Documents from 1588 suggest that the gates opened automatically when the incoming tide reached a level with the river above them.
 Another rebuilding took place in 1721, again by the tide mill owners, and with the City of London appointing a surveyor to oversee the work.
 Smeaton, in 1766, suggested that the gates should be replaced by a conventional pound lock, but this was not carried out.
 However, in 1852 a lock was constructed, although the gates also remained in place.
 The lock was rebuilt and shortened in 1900, and a second lock constructed beside it in 1931.
 Higher floodgates and walls were added in 2000 to prevent the inundation of the Lee Navigation when the level of the tide in the creek exceeded the level in the navigation.

 Access from the creek to Bow Back Rivers was altered in the 1930s as part of an upgrade carried out to improve the waterways and to provide employment.
 The Prescott Channel was constructed to bypass the tide mills, and gave access from the creek to the Three Mills Wall River and the Waterworks River.
 The lock and sluice structure at the mouth of the new channel became disused in the 1960s and was subsequently removed, but a new structure capable of handling 350-tonne barges has been built as part of the upgrade to the waterways for the 2012 Summer Olympics, recreating a navigable connection between the creek and the Bow Back Rivers.
 The creek gave access to Abbey Creek and the Channelsea River, which connected to the old course of the River Lea near Hackney Marshes.
 Most of this waterway has since been culverted.
 Water also entered the creek through the sluices of the tide mills at Three Mills.

 Ships were built at the Orchard House Yard, in the southern reaches at Leamouth, and launched in the creek where they could travel north along the River Lee Navigation or south to the River Thames.
 In 1810, an iron bridge was built spanning the creek – just south of the modern A13 bridge.
 The abutments have been reused for the pedestrian Jubilee Bridge.

+River Crossings

+The crossings below are the current river crossings, from the mouth of Bow Creek on the Thames upstream to House Mill.